MyLabyrinth/Lab-12/README.md

 1.  **Accept the Assignment**
     - Open the Lab Assignment Link the professor provided.
     - Click **"Accept the assignment"**.
 This will create your personal assignment repository on GitHub under organization.
     - You'll be taken to your repository page.
-Verify that the URL looks like `github.com/OOP-Fall-2025/lab-number-yourusername`.
+Verify that the URL.

 2.  **Clone the Repository to Your Computer**
     - On your repository page, click the blue **`<> Code`** button.